Cold War-2018

 Grade: B+

 Atomic Blonde (2017) is a female-empowering action/spy film directed by David Leitch, a former stuntman.
-The film plays similarly to a James Bond film only with the genders reversed.
+The film plays similarly to James Bond, but with the genders reversed.

-Featuring dynamic music and cold, crisp location sequences of Europe, the film is visually stylish.
-The story is not the main appeal and cannot always be followed, but thanks to a great performance by Charlize Theron in the title role the film is pleasant and recommended for fans of either the spy or the action genres.
+The story is not the main appeal and cannot always be followed, but thanks to a great performance by Charlize Theron in the title role, the film is pleasant and recommended for fans of either the spy or action genres.

-Based on the 2012 graphic novel The Coldest City, the film is set in Berlin during 1989 and its major theme is the collapse of the Berlin Wall amid a spy story and the Cold War backdrop.
+Based on the 2012 graphic novel The Coldest City, the film is set in Berlin in 1989, and its central theme is the collapse of the Berlin Wall amid a spy story and the Cold War backdrop.

 A grizzled female MI6 agent, Lorraine Broughton (Charlize Theron), is quizzed about events that occurred during her recent time spent in the German city investigating the death of a fellow spy.